Florence 2026 – Innovations in Mixed Media Printmaking with Ron Pokrasso and Devin Kovach

 COURSE OFFERING

-This workshop focuses on mixed media printmaking.
 Using Akua non-toxic water-based inks, participants of all levels will learn monotype through various methods of mixing, modifying, layering inks, using and abusing mark-making tools, and exploring the limits of paper.
-Instruction includes a wide range of uses for chine colle, collage, and drawing.
-ImagOn and Solarplate will be taught, both as means in themselves and integrated with other techniques.
-Photoshop will be introduced to help artists learn the basics of photo digital imaging and how to apply it to Imagon, Solarplate, and collage.
+Instruction includes a wide range of uses for chine collé, collage, and drawing.
+ImageOn, Solarplate, and Silkscreen will be taught, both as means in themselves and integrated with other techniques.
+Photoshop will be introduced to help artists learn the basics of photo digital imaging and how to apply it to ImageOn, Solarplate, Silkscreen and collage.
 Multi-plate printing methods will open the door to endless possibilities.

-The emphasis is on the “Artist as an Inventor,” and each participant is encouraged to stretch his or her methods of expressing and breaking barriers into new and uncharted territory.
+The emphasis is on the “Artist as an Inventor,” and each participant is encouraged to stretch their methods of expression, breaking barriers into new and uncharted territory.
 The information presented is cumulative, and participants will have the opportunity to revisit works developed over the course of two weeks.
-The workshop will culminate with an informal critique and discussion to serve as closure and celebration on the final day of class.
-If you have any questions regarding this course please contact Ron Pokrasso, pokrasso@gmail.com or have a look at the website, www.ronpokrasso.com.
+The workshop will culminate with an informal appreciation and discussion to serve as closure and celebration on the final day of class.
+If you have any questions regarding this course please send them to us through Ron at pokrasso@gmail.com.
+You should also have a look at the website, www.ronpokrasso.com

 THE PROGRAM